Basic Retirement Planner Software (RP)

 5) Insured retirement as if everything went as planned (no disability nor LTC)

-With the manual income and expense input areas discussed below, you can do the same disability and/or LTC scenarios, without the Cash Flow Projector.
+With the manual income and expense input areas discussed below, you can do the same disability, life insurance, and/or LTC scenarios, without the Cash Flow Projector.

 • You can specify ages when the calculations stop, and separately, when all of the presentation data stops.